Analyst Ratings For Zscaler | Benzinga

 |0

+Below is a summary of how these 11 analysts rated Zscaler over the past 3 months.
+The greater the number of bullish ratings, the more positive analysts are on the stock and the greater the number of bearish ratings, the move negative analysts are on the stock

-This current average has increased by 5.81% from the previous average price target of $226.05.
+This average price target has increased by 15.65% over the past month.

 Some analysts will also offer forecasts for metrics like growth estimates, earnings, and revenue to provide further guidance on stocks.
 Investors who use analyst ratings should note that this specialized advice comes from humans and may be subject to error.